BRVC-ORG/Prospectus/README.md

 30 September

+- Scenario: some NationState decides, unilaterally, to start creating new words in Latin.
+But just one word: Lan.
+And attaches Vosotros rules to it, solely to go further than other countries in banning intra-country cryptocurrency mining.
+Effectively inventing a word just to begin to persecute any and all connected ASICs and Nodes, using State-sanctioned language that said State would easily say it holds no ownership over.
+In essence: Romance linguistic(s) weaponized; libel law(s) captured and hollowed-out...or just classical escalation a-la-metasploitation

 - Bitcoin: A Peer-to-Peer Electronic Cash System; Discussion Paper § 6/SEP/2025 Alternate Late Summer 2025 Working Version 1.1ü

     - https://github.com/BRVC-ORG/Bitcoin/releases/tag/₿